rns4731/OBDIIPCTroubleCodes/README.md

-ODBIIPCTroubleCodes
+OBDIIPCTroubleCodes
 ===================

-JSON of common ODBII P trouble codes for autos.
+JSON of common OBDII P trouble codes for autos.